thraxil/waggle/arduino/hardware_mapping.md

 pin 23
 *not connected yet*

 -----

 Notes:
-the second motor is dead
+the second motor is dead they in order of 1 - 7 from top to bottom wiht the numbers at the top of the board